Last Updated: Dec 8th, 2021

 The most common feedback about the BestMassage is that it’s built like a tank.
 One buyer who weighs almost 500 pounds was impressed that it could handle his weight without any fuss.

 Back Tilt and Tilt Tension: Featuring both a 125° tilt and tilt tension control, this helps relax your back as you sit.
 To unlock the tilt, just pull the height adjustment rod away from the chair.
 To lock in an upright position, just push the rod back.
 To adjust the tension, just tighten or loosen the knob under the seat pan.

-Ultra Spacious Seat: The BestMassage Chair has the most spacious seat you’ll find in the market at 27.4” W and 24.4” D. In fact, even for some large users these can be too much so make sure to properly measure according to the checklist we mentioned before.
+Ultra Spacious Seat: The BestMassage Chair has the most spacious seat you’ll find in the market at 27.4” W and 24.4” D. This is good news for people with really wide hips that need as much lateral space as possible in their seat.